-My interest concerns pressing sociological, psychological, and ethical questions.
-I approach these questions guided by various theory and with quantitative and qualitative methods.
+My interests concern pressing sociological and ethical questions.
+I approach these questions guided by various theories and utilize quantitative and qualitative methods.

-One overarching interest is to understand the mechanisms including social and cognitive processes that drive human behavior (be it health behavior, the use of (bio-)technology, corruption, moral dilemmas, etc.).
-I therefor seek to understand the role of the individual (including their preferences, abilities, beliefs, learning history, or personality), their meso- and macro-level context (including stressors, social norms of the setting, social networks, or stressors), their interaction, but also decision-making principles (including rational decision-making, heuristics and biases, framing of the situation, (un-)conscious thought).
+One overarching interest is to understand the mechanisms that drive human behavior, including social and cognitive processes, be it health behavior, the use of (bio-)technology, corruption, moral dilemmas, etc. I therefore seek to understand the role of the individual (including their preferences, abilities, beliefs, learning history, or personality), their meso- and macro-level context (including stressors, social norms of the setting, or social networks), their interactions, and decision-making principles (including rational decision-making, heuristics and biases, framing of the situation, (un-)conscious thought).

-I do so by employing, combining, and integrating various theoretical assumptions (e.g., from social learning theory, social norms approach, rational choice, social control theory, terror-management health model, self-control theory, attribution theory, personality, dual-process models, or stress-response approaches).
+I do so by employing, combining, and integrating various theoretical assumptions, for example, from social learning theory, social norms approach, rational choice, social control theory, terror-management health model, self-control theory, attribution theory, personality, dual-process models, or stress-response approaches.

 To get a deeper understanding of decision-making, I am interested in the causes of the causes, i.e. factors that, for instance, affect the perception of risk or moral judgment.

-Four exemplary subtopics in the area of health and prevention are:
+Four exemplary subtopics in the area of health, health (bio-)technologies, and prevention are: